SamBailey6194/ultimate_battleships/README.md

   - To also double check the login_credentials there was a while loop added to the main function in main.py to check that the username had returned properly
 - Game state not saving when user requests to save it due to board not being JSON serializable, add function that converts the table into a string that is readable for google sheets
 - Game did not exit after user input's save option, sys.exit was missing () at the end
+- Unable to load previous game due to type error in board_size function, had to amend what was imported from battleships.py in main.py to allow use of Board class properly so the type could be located properly
+- Unable to track shots on loaded game from saved database due to missing the M from ship_hit_count

 ### Unfixed Bugs